 INCENTIVE COMPENSATION.
 The Company relies heavily on annual discretionary incentive compensation to attract and retain Company officers and other key employees of outstanding abilities, and to motivate them to perform to the full extent of their abilities.
-The Company's incentive compensation system in 2002 focused on ROI.
+The Company's incentive compensation system in 2003 focused on ROI, and was also subject to additional adjustment, up or down, based upon achievement of certain performance criteria referred to as Key Performance Indicators ("KPI").
 For Messrs.
-Greene and Hill, 2002 bonuses are based on the ROI of their respective operations, with adjustments to the bonus based on attainment of certain Company and Divisional goals.
+Greene and Hill, 2003 bonuses are based on the ROI and KPI of their respective operations.
 For Messrs.
-Currie and Glenn, incentive compensation is based entirely on the ROI of the Company as a whole.
+Currie, Glenn, and Missad, incentive compensation is based entirely on the ROI and KPI of the Company as a whole.